 What if Spider-Man were to fight someone who he could never hurt, but was able to hurt Spider-Man?
-That is the concept of Amazing Spider-Man issue 4.
+That is the concept of this comic book (Affiliate Link), Amazing Spider-Man issue 4.
 A memorable super-villain due to his unique powers, the Sandman had become one of Spider-Man’s most distinguishable foes throughout the series.

 Which brings me to my next point.
 The Sandman, although being a great concept for an unstoppable villain, also has to be one of the dumbest.
 We are talking about a person made out of sand here.
 Is he supposed to represent that jock on the beach that would kick sand in your face?
 When Spider-Man fights Sandman, he can’t hurt him… unless water is used.
 Any liquid, in fact.
 Like if a dog walked by and pissed on him, that dog would have defeated Sandman.